utdata/rwd-mastery-assignments/vaccination-exemptions/rubric-tableau.md

 ## Headlines and description

 Next we'll add a text box for a headline and description for our dashboard.
-You'll want to include enough information in both so your reader full understands what this thing you have built is.
-You might look back the Texas Department of State Health Services' [Conscientious Exemptions Data - Vaccination Coverage Levels](https://www.dshs.texas.gov/immunize/coverage/Conscientious-Exemptions-Data.shtm) web page for background information.
+You'll want to include enough information in both so your reader fully understands what this thing is that you have built.
+You might look back the at Texas Department of State Health Services' [Conscientious Exemptions Data - Vaccination Coverage Levels](https://www.dshs.texas.gov/immunize/coverage/Conscientious-Exemptions-Data.shtm) web page for background information.
 This is also a place that you can add your byline and the source of the data, both important.
 Use the font controls to make it look nice.

 - Under **Objects** at the bottom left of Tableau, grab the **Text** icon and drag it to the top of the page.
 - When you let go, you'll get a box where you can enter information and adjust the fonts, etc.